tizhproger/telehelper/README.md

-# telehelper
+# Telehelper
-Userbot based on Theleton
+Userbot based on Theleton with modified modules from FTG

+This bot requires PostgreSQL database for storing notes and some config data.
+Most of variables are saved with Heroku VARS.